hazirbas/poselstm-pytorch/README.md

 ```bash
 CUDA_VISIBLE_DEVICES='0' python train.py --dataroot ./datasets/KingsCollege --name posenet/KingsCollege/beta500 --beta 500 --niter 500
 ```
-- To view training results and loss plots, run `python -m visdom.server` and click the URL http://localhost:8097.
+- To view training errors and loss plots, run `python -m visdom.server` and click the URL http://localhost:8097.
 Checkpoints are saved under `./checkpoints/posenet/KingsCollege/beta500/`.
 - Test the model:
 ```bash
 CUDA_VISIBLE_DEVICES='0' python test.py --dataroot ./datasets/KingsCollege --name posenet/KingsCollege/beta500
 ```
-The test results will be saved to a html file here: `./results/posenet/KingsCollege/beta500/`.
+The test errors will be saved to a text file under `./results/posenet/KingsCollege/beta500/`.

 ### Initialize model with pretrained googlenet on Places dataset
 If you would like to initialize the model with pretrained weights, download the places-googlenet.pickle file under pretrained_models/ folder: